file-format/Docs/en/project-management/mpx.md

 * Updating Task Status Updates Resource Status (0 # no, 1 # yes)
 * Split In-Progress Tasks (0 # no, 1 # yes)

-**Date and Time Settings:** This record, having record number 12, specifies settings for the date and time options in the Options dialog box, and the Bar Text Date Format option in the Layout dialog box.
+**Date and Time Settings:** This record, having record number 12, specify settings for the date and time options in the Options dialog box, and the Bar Text Date Format option in the Layout dialog box.
 If this record is not included, the current settings in the Options dialog box are used.
 \\The fields included in this record are:

 * Date Order (0 # month/day/year, 1 # day/month/year, 2 # year/month/day)